PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 The first step is to create the window object using the desired window customizations.

-**IMPORTANT** - Many of the `Window` methods require you to either call `Window.Read` or `Window.Finalize` before you call the method.
+**IMPORTANT** - Many of the `Window` methods require you to either call `Window.Read` or `Window.Finalize` (or set `finalize=True` in your `Window` call) before you call the method.
 This is because these 2 calls are what actually creates the window using the underlying GUI Framework.
 Prior to one of those calls, the methods are likely to crash as they will not yet have their underlying widgets created.

 ### Window Location

 PySimpleGUI computes the exact center of your window and centers the window on the screen.
 If you want to locate your window elsewhere, such as the system default of (0,0), if you have 2 ways of doing this.
 The first is when the window is created.
 Use the `location` parameter to set where the window.
 The second way of doing this is to use the `SetOptions` call which will set the default window location for all windows in the future.

 ### Window Size